 3. If your kids are taking a bicycle or moped to college, write down the serial number to them.
 Also, you should take a picture of the bicycle or moped and keep the information in the dorm room as well as at home.
 I was surprised to learn how many bicycles they said were stolen every year and never recovered.
 They also recommended using a U-shaped bike lock to keep the bicycles safe.

 4. Talk to your kids about issues and situations they may face while at college.
-You should sit down and talk to your kids about dealing with other people in a non-confrontational way, not engaging in fights unless they need to defend themselves, drinking and drugs, protecting themselves from date rape/sexual assaults, and protecting their things.
+You should sit down and talk to your kids about situational awareness, dealing with other people in a non-confrontational way, not engaging in fights unless they need to defend themselves, drinking and drugs, protecting themselves from date rape/sexual assaults, and protecting their things.
 I know you might have had these conversations with them already, but a refresher would not hurt.

 5. Enroll your kids, especially your daughters, in self-defense classes.
 Most colleges offer these classes, either as a class or through the gym/wellness center.
 Make sure your daughters especially take this as it could save their lives.